Extrinsic Calibration of Multiple LiDARs for a Mobile Robot based on Floor Plane And Object Segmentation: Introduction

 Accurate integration of data from multiple LiDARs requires robust extrinsic calibration.
 A general and useful method involves observing a common object with distinctive features such as spheres or planes simultaneously with multiple LiDARs \cite{xue2019automatic}\cite{9812062}.
 However, since each LiDAR is positioned to recognize different directions, their field of view (FoV) rarely overlap, if at all.
 Therefore, placing a common object in the shared FoV is difficult for actual mobile robots, making these target-based methods challenging to apply.

-As a solution to these problems, methods have been proposed that create a common FoV among sensors by accumulating point clouds while in motion \cite{liu2021extrinsic}\cite{liu2022targetless} similar to Fig. \ref{fig:proposed_image}(b).
+To avoid additional tasks such as limitations of the Field of View (FoV) and the preparation of specific components, methods have been proposed that create a common FoV among sensors by accumulating point clouds while in motion \cite{liu2021extrinsic}\cite{liu2022targetless} similar to Fig. \ref{fig:proposed_image}(b).
 These methods minimize observation errors between LiDARs by using the entire set of environmental features such as planes and line features accumulated during movement.
 However, for robots that travel on the ground, LiDARs are often mounted to detect the floor surface, resulting in observations that are predominantly of the floor shown in Fig. \ref{fig:proposed_image}(c).
 Consequently, the features obtained may be insufficient, or the floor features may become dominant, leading to unsuccessful extrinsic calibration.

 This paper proposes a method estimating the extrinsic parameters of multiple LiDARs with non-overlapping FoV by utilizing point clouds of floor plane and objects accumulated while in motion.
 Our method pre-segment the floor plane and object point clouds, and perform a two-step estimation process that utilizes each point cloud.
 It achieves accurate extrinsic calibration even when the majority of LiDAR observations are of the floor.